TheViz02/TheViz02/README.md

 - 👋 Hi, I’m Bhupendra Madhu
 - 👀 I’m interested in software development, programming, exploring world, and listening music
-- 🌱 I’m currently learning JavaScript, PHP and their framework!!!
+- 🌱 I’m currently learning and working with JavaScript, PHP and their frameworks!!!
 - 📫 How to reach me - [Instagram](https://www.instagram.com/theviz02) [LinkedIn](https://www.linkedin.com/in/bhupendra-madhu/)

 ```js